sha37/OptionsOracle/README.md

 ## Getting Started

+## What's New in Option Oracle v1.0.7?

+- Resolved the NSE server issue.
+Now, Option Oracle works seamlessly with NSE.
+- Added "Change OI" in the option strike table and option strategy with color code for better visibility and understanding.
+- Introduced NSE auto-complete feature in the symbol textbox for a more user-friendly experience.

 ### Prerequisites

 To use Option Oracle, you will need:

-- A compatible operating system (Windows, macOS, or Linux)
+- You have a Windows machine.
-- The latest version of the .NET Framework 4.8 or Mono runtime
+- You have installed .NET Framework 4.8 or later versions.

 ### Installation

-1. Download the latest release from the [releases](https://github.com/user/repository/releases) page.
+1. Download the latest release from the [releases](https://github.com/sha37/OptionsOracle/releases/) page.
-2. Extract the downloaded ZIP file to a location of your choice.
+2. Extract the downloaded file.
-3. Run the `OptionOracle.exe` executable to launch the application.
+3. Download & Copy the all xml files which is under the templates folder from the repository and paste them into `C:\Users\YOUR_USER_NAME\AppData\Roaming\OptionsOracle`.

 ## Usage